abdulwahidchohan/abdulwahidchohan/README.md

 - ✅ Land an internship in a tech-focused startup
 - 🚧 Build a SaaS MVP before Q4
 - 📚 Read 12 books on AI, systems, and psychology

 ---

+## ✨ Did You Know?

+- 🧠 I once built a chatbot that cracked dad jokes better than my uncle.
+- ⌛ I believe every second in code is an investment in the future.
+- 🔥 Favorite Quote: *“First, solve the problem.
+Then, write the code.” – John Johnson*
+- 🪘 I write better code when sipping chai and vibing to lo-fi beats.

+---